Stocks fall broadly, dragging indexes lower for the week

 Elsewhere in the market, several companies made big moves on a mix of news.

-Dietary supplement company Herbalife slumped 19.7% after cutting its profit and revenue forecasts.
-Wynn Resorts fell 11.5% over concerns that its casinos in Macau could face stricter oversight as China tries to tighten regulations on a broad range of industries.
+Dietary supplement company Herbalife slumped 21.2% after cutting its profit and revenue forecasts.
+Wynn Resorts slid 11% for the biggest drop in the S&P 500 over concerns that its casinos in Macau could face stricter oversight as China tries to tighten regulations on a broad range of industries.